 “Anal sex shouldn’t be a topic that people avoid; we believe the key to any healthy relationship is communication and a desire to explore together.”

-Unfortunately, many people’s first experience of anal sex is accidental, or badly prepare, putting many people off for life.
-But, with good preparation, going in the back door can enjoyable for everyone involved.
+Unfortunately, many people’s first experience of anal sex is accidental, or badly prepared, putting many people off for life.
+But, with good preparation, going in the back door can be enjoyable for everyone involved.

-Whether you’re just curious, have a partner dying to try it, or need some advice on how to get fruity with the booty, then the Ann Summers beginner’s guide to anal sex is the best place to start.
+Whether you’re just curious, have a partner dying to try it, or need some advice on how to have anal sex, then the Ann Summers beginner’s guide to anal sex is the best place to start.

 For men, receiving anal sex is all about the P-Spot, a.k.a. the prostate.
 It’s the guy version of the female G-Spot, and is located a few centimetres up the anus.
-If you don’t know what we’re talking about, spend a little time getting to know the power of this area, and don’t be afraid to start exploring with your finger.
+If you don’t know what we’re talking about, learn how to find and massage his p-spot and her g-spotin our guide, and don’t be afraid to start exploring with your finger.

 Women don’t have a P-spot up there - sorry ladies - but anal can still be extremely pleasurable, as the booty is full of a ridiculous amount of nerve endings.